kberrospi/calendar-app/README.md

 # Deployed
-at the follow link:  https://mern-calendar-keivin.herokuapp.com/
+at the following link:  https://mern-calendar-keivin.herokuapp.com/

 # Getting Started with Create React App